gitlabhq/gitlabhq/doc/install/README.md

 While we recommend using GitLab for the first two points above, for most scenarios we do not currently recommend installing GitLab in Kubernetes.
 There are a number of trade-offs that you need to be aware of that may not be immediately obvious and could prevent you getting the best experience from GitLab:

-1. Configuration of feature such as object storage, backups and certificates can be more challenging
+1. Configuration of features such as object storage, backups and certificates can be more challenging
 1. Administration and troubleshooting requires Kubernetes knowledge
 1. It can be more expensive for smaller installations.
 You need multiple nodes for a basic installation when a single box Omnibus installation would work well
 1. There are some feature [limitations to be aware of](install/kubernetes/gitlab_chart.md#limitations)